Concierge gives you timely BUY and SELL alerts on ASX-listed stocks

 Not all of its expansion efforts have been overnight success stories, or even successes at all.
 Its efforts to enter physical stores have generated some fruit (but with only US$20bn in revenue annually, they’re an afterthought in the context of the entire group).

-We would go from a company founded by the man who got richest from selling stuff in the 21st century, to a company founded by the man who got richest from selling stuff in the 20th century.
-Walmart.
-Yes, Walmart lost Round 1 to Amazon, but it is not out of the game yet.
+Let’s turn our attention to Walmart, a company commonly compared to Amazon and arguably its best rival.
+After all Amazon’s founder who got richest from selling stuff in the 21st century, while Walmart founded by the man who got richest from selling stuff in the 20th century.
+Walmart lost Round 1 to Amazon, but it is not out of the game yet.

 Walmart remains the world’s largest company by revenue and it is challenging Amazon in the eCommerce field.
-Its eCommerce sales are 13% of its sales and they have continued to grow over 10% in 2021 and 2022 even though many other eCommerce company revenues fell.
+Its eCommerce sales are 13% of its sales and they have continued to grow over 10% post-pandemic even though many other eCommerce company revenues fell.

 Another way in which Walmart is competing with Amazon is with its Walmart+ membership program.
 For US$98 per annum (or $13 monthly), you get benefits including free delivery, early access to Black Friday sales, fuel savings and a Paramount+ Essential Plan.
 Yet another innovation Walmart is working on is having EV chargers at its stores.
 It already has 1,300 fast-charging stations and plans to keep expanding the network.